PDM4AR/exercises/docs/07-optimization.md

 ### **Constraints**

 > Due to the rare magnetic fields, the size of the ship, the distances, and the weather, you will experience different combinations of constraints during your adventure.
-You should plan your voyage accordingly, because the *Shourt Route* does not forgive incautios pirates.
+You should plan your voyage accordingly, because the *Short Route* does not forgive incautious pirates.

 In the `ProblemVoyage` structure you will also find information about the constraints that you should enforce.
 Note that multiple constraints can be requested for a single test case.